Studio tests in South Korea could rekindle conflict in the States

 Theater chain operators, which in the U.S. include Regal Entertainment, AMC Entertainment and Cinemark, fret that early-release VOD would directly cut into box office sales.
 According to the National Association of Theatre Owners, releasing a title on VOD while it’s still playing in theaters “muddies the value proposition” for consumers.

 Exhibitors have fought past attempts by studios to provide premium VOD.

-In the fall of 2011, Universal Pictures scrapped plans to release “Tower Heist” on VOD — for $60 one-time rental free — three weeks after theatrical premiere, following boycott threats from major exhibs.
+In the fall of 2011, Universal Pictures scrapped plans to release “Tower Heist” on VOD — for a $60 one-time rental fee — three weeks after theatrical premiere, following boycott threats from major exhibs.